kubeshop/botkube-docs/docs/usage/executing-commands.md

 ## Interactive kubectl commands builder

-The interactive `kubectl` command builder allows you to construct a `kubectl` command just by selecting items from dropdowns.
-It is especially useful with the mobile application when typing the command is harder.
+Use the interactive `kubectl` command builder to construct a `kubectl` command just by selecting items from dropdowns.
+This is especially useful on mobile when typing the command is harder.

-An additional advantage is the resource name dropdown that is pre-populated with all relevant resource names.
-It increases discoverability and gives you an option to select e.g. a Pod name without the need to type or copy-paste it.
+The builder includes a resource name dropdown list.
+This is pre-populated with all the relevant resource names.
+It's great for discovering resources with the option to select them.
+E.g. Just grab a Pod name without needing to type or copy-and-paste.

 To start the interactive `kubectl` command builder, run **@Botkube k|kc|kubectl** from the configured channel where Botkube is added.